Divers, photographers and scientists document the rate in which Earth's coral reefs are disappearing.

 So Orlowski, along with former ad man Richard Vevers and a team of engineers and marine biologists, shift their focus to capturing images that make the issues more tangible.
 Their goal: travel to a coral reef on the verge of permanent damage and capture underwater time-lapse footage that will capture the degradation in real time.
 Amidst the appreciation for the natural world and the tiny battles for public attention, the process of developing a camera that can capture and transmit these time-lapse images gives ‘Chasing Coral’ the added layer of a time-crunch caper.” — IndieWire

-When to watch: Netflix has purchased the rights to the film, with a release planned for July 14.
+When to watch: July 14, on Netflix.
 The film originally premiered at the 2017 Sundance Film Festival.

 Take Action: The Chasing Coral team will launch an impact campaign later this year.
 It will be tied to the hashtag #MakeWaves.
 In the mean time, environmental/climate organizations can share the film with their communities by hosting a screening.
 Reach out to distributors, here.
 Additionally, if your organization has ideas about how to collaborate or amplify the film, email: email@example.com.

 If you’d like help or examples of ways to integrate this film into your strategic communications, get in touch with us!